 - a. iii.
-Implement the Phase 1 pilot for Alternative Response Calls for Service. - Engage the Villages of Forest Park and River Forest in dialogue regarding opportunities for coordination of policies and procedures for 911 dispatch to streamline the Alternative Response Calls for Services pilot. - Pursue "combined" trainings between Fire Department/EMS, Police Department, and mental health crisis responders to build trust, collegiality, and shared language around mental health to support Alternative Response Calls for Service. - As implementation of Phase 1 begins, develop outcome measures to provide annual updates to the Village Board of Trustees and Village of Oak Park on Alternative Response Calls for Service.
+Engage the Villages of Forest Park and River Forest in dialogue regarding opportunities for coordination of policies and procedures for 911 dispatch to streamline the Alternative Response Calls for Services pilot. - a. iii.
+Pursue "combined" trainings between Fire Department/EMS, Police Department, and mental health crisis responders to build trust, collegiality, and shared language around mental health to support Alternative Response Calls for Service. - a. iii.
+As implementation of Phase 1 begins, develop outcome measures to provide annual updates to the Village Board of Trustees and Village of Oak Park on Alternative Response Calls for Service.